bufferapp/vpat/buffer-web.md

       <td>
         <ul>
           <li>In an Engage comment reply, hitting “Enter” will cause the reply to be sent and the focus will be moved to the next unprocessed comment on the list.</li>
+          <li>In Start Page, inputs autosave on blur, without explicitly advising the user of this behaviour</li>
         </ul>
       </td>
     </tr>